Skip to content

 }

-Responses include a _freshness field: "synced" for parquet data, "live" when the record was fetched directly from the source API (happens automatically for single-record lookups on stale sources).
+Responses include a _freshness field: "synced" for parquet data, "live" when the record was fetched directly from the upstream API (happens automatically for single-record lookups on stale connectors).

 Truncated (more rows than max_rows):